railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/index.rst

 Analytic accounts make up a powerful tool that can be used in different ways.
 The trick is to create your own analytic structure for a chart of accounts that closely matches your company's needs.

+For this chapter you should start with a fresh database that includes demo data, with :mod:`account` and its dependencies installed and no particular chart of accounts configured.

 .. raw:: html